jonasacres/chainmail/PROTOCOL.md

   string sym_algorithm;      // string identifier designating symmetric encryption algorithm, e.g. AES256
   string asym_algorithm;     // string identifier designating asymmetric encryption algorithm, e.g. RSA4096

-  string additional;         // JSON dictionary containing arbitrary additional protocol config data; reserved for future use
+  string additional;         // JSON dictionary containing additional protocol config data; reserved for future use string custom;             // JSON dictionary containing custom config data; contents will never be specified in this document

   integer max_block_size;    // maximum allowable size for a block payload, in bytes integer max_header_size;   // maximum allowable size for a record header, in bytes integer max_payload_size;  // maximum allowable size for a record payload, in bytes integer[] difficulty;      // number of leading bits that must be 0 in hash of records to satisfy proof-of-work. array indexed by cm_type.
+If the array contains a null, or is too short to contain a record type, default to 0.

   boolean dht_allowed;       // true <=> peers should list this blockchain in the public distributed hash table boolean public;            // true <=> peers may disclose blockstore contents to non-members }
 ```

+#### Rules

+* `blockstore_fmt` must be a valid Chainmail blockstore format.
+(Currently, only `cmbsf_0` is defined, and refers to the format defined in this document.)
+* `blockstore_ruleset` must be a valid Chainmail blockstore ruleset.
+(Currently, only `cmbsrs_0` is defined, and refers to the ruleset defined in this document.)
+* `swarm_proto` must be a valid Chainmail blockstore swarming protocol.
+(Currently, only `cmswarm_0` is defined.)
+* `hash_algorithm` must be a valid hashing algorithm.
+* `sym_algorithm` must be a valid symmetric encryption algorithm.
+* `asym_algorithm` must be a valid asymmetric encryption algorithm.
+* `additional` must be a JSON dictionary.
+* `custom` must be a JSON dictionary.
+* `max_block_size` must be an integer greater than XXXX.
+TODO: Fill in XXXX with absolute minimum block size.
+* `max_header_size` must be an integer greater than XXXX.
+TODO: Fill in XXXX with absolute minimum header size.
+* `max_payload_size` must be an integer greater than XXXX.
+TODO: Fill in XXXX with absolute minimum payload size.
+* `difficulty` must be an array of integers >= 0.
+* `dht_allowed` must be a boolean.
+* `public` must be a boolean.
+* `blockstore_fmt`, `blockstore_ruleset`, `swarm_proto`, `hash_algorithm`, `sym_algorithm` and `asym_algorithm` must be equal to the values held in the earliest protocol record in the blockchain.

 ### Reaction
 `cm_type = 8`